ShreekantRaghuwanshi/PowerBI-Business-Insights-360/README.md

 - Networking segment product sales have been declining over the past three years.
 - Gross margin percentage has remained stable but slightly below target.
 - Focus should be on improving networking segment sales in regions like France, Netherlands, and Austria.
+- In 2022, the notebook achieved substantial net sales of 1580.43 M with a 38% gross margin, but net profit declined to -14.06%.
+- In 2022, networking generated 38.43 M in net sales with a higher gross margin of 38.5%, but net profit declined to -13.72%.

 ### Sales View